Are you one of the 59 percent of Americans who have life insurance – and if so – do you have term or whole?

 However, if you have a life-long dependent, such as a child with special needs, you will need whole life insurance.

 Your age has a direct impact on your life insurance premiums.
 The younger you are, the lower your premiums.
-As you get older, premiums increase, and it can be more challenging to get coverage.
+As you get older, the more pre-existing health issues you might have, so premiums increase, and it can be more challenging to get coverage.

 When choosing between term life insurance and whole life insurance, consider your age.